Best Smart Ceiling Fans: 2022 Buyers Guide

-It’s surprising how effective ceiling fans can be at keep things cool, and I find it’s often sufficient on the less scorching days to allow us to avoid using the AC.
+It’s surprising how effective ceiling fans can be at keep things cool, and I find it’s often sufficient on the less scorching days to allow us to avoid using the air conditioner.
 Naturally, being big into smart homes I’d want to get those fans hooked up to the system for convenience and automation possibilities.

-Looking for a good smart fan is getting easier as more brands start to add some sort of capability, and I’ve pored over dozens of models looking for the best options.
+Looking for a good smart ceiling fan is getting easier as more brands start to add some sort of capability, and I’ve pored over dozens of models looking for the best options.